SMC-AAU-CPH/smc-cph.github.io/_posts/2022-10-03-the-impact-and-importance-of-network-based-musical-collaboration-in-the-post-covid-world.md

 categories: networked-music
 author: Iosif Aragiannis
 image: /assets/image/2022_10_03_telematic_concert.jpg
-keywords: MCT, musical collaboration, networked music performance software, LoLa, JamKazam, Jamulus, live music
+keywords: SMC, musical collaboration, networked music performance software, LoLa, JamKazam, Jamulus, live music
 excerpt: The Covid-19 pandemic offered a unique opportunity (and necessity) to focus on the creative usage (and further development) of the technological tools used for network-based musical collaboration.
 ---